kenkwoelizabeth/elizabeth-kenkwo-CarSales/README.md

 - CSS: Styling refuse to work in one of my template due to spring security, I had to fall back to inline CSS for just that one file.

+## Future Improvements
+- Create a car payment page
+- Create buttons for their relationship
+- Having detailed pictures of each car